 Just 30 minutes drive from Merano is Bolzano, the beautiful capital of South Tyrol and one of the highlights of any northern Italy itinerary.
 With a storied history encompassing German, Austrian and Italian culture, it’s worth spending a few days in this charming town.

 While you’re in Bolzano, explore the town center, lined with cafes, bars, and restaurants, and sample some of the delicious German-style pastries.
 There are also a couple of great museums in town, including the South Tyrol Museum of with an exhibit including the world-famous ice mummy, “Ötzi, the Iceman”.
 If you enjoy skiing, it’s only half an hour to the Dolomites, while in summer there are a range of hikes – all with spectacular views of snow-capped mountains, green valleys, and clear lakes.
+A drive through South Tyrol is a must-do in Italy!

 Final thoughts about the Northern Italy road trip